empirica-systeme-gmbh/analyst-api-examples/README.md

 ### Swagger API-Documentation

 Having trouble with the API?
-Check out our [documentation](https://api.empirica-systeme.de/api-docs/) or [contact support](https://www.empirica-systeme.de/en/contact/) and we’ll help you sort it out.
+Check out our latest [Swagger documentation](https://api.empirica-systeme.de/api-docs/) or [contact support](https://www.empirica-systeme.de/en/contact/) and we’ll help you sort it out.